sobolevn/git-secret/CONTRIBUTING.md

 only after seeing the actual code used to perform a task.

-As mentioned above, we seek to be consistent with surrounding git and unix tools, so when writing changes to git-secret, think about The input, output, and command-line options that similar unix commands use.
+As mentioned above, we seek to be consistent with surrounding git and unix tools, so when writing changes to git-secret, think about the input, output, and command-line options that similar unix commands use.

 Our favor toward traditional unix and git command-style inputs and outputs can also mean it's appropriate to lean heavily on git and widely-used unix command features instead of re-implementing them in code.